-You’ll sometimes here the terms Block and File based storage and wonder what that means.
+You’ll sometimes hear the terms Block and File-based storage and wonder what that means.
 Block storage is typically found in a SAN and makes use of things like SCSI and Fibre Channel.
 The benefit of block storage is that it is lightning fast and highly available.
-One drawback however is that it is fairly complex with more administrative overhead.
+One drawback, however, is that it is fairly complex with more administrative overhead.
 On the other hand, File based storage makes use of CIFS and NFS.
 CIFS is found in Windows environments, while NFS or network file system is more geared towards UNIX and Linux installations.
-These are things you would likely find in network attached storage scenarios.
-Access is a bit slower than block, but is much more simple to setup and administer.
+These are things you would likely find in network-attached storage scenarios.
+Access is a bit slower than a block but is much more simple to set up and administer.

 There is a common theme of accessing storage between the devices that need access to resources, and the devices that are actually holding the resources.
 We refer to these as the Initiator and the Target.

 - Initiator – An initiator is the device that needs access to resources.

 - Target – The storage array is referred to as the target.